begolu2/rktik-thesis/04_discussion.md

 ## External Clients

 Rktik is the successor to Souma, which is a prototype for a decentral social network as described in [Problem: Privacy and Identity].
 While Rktik is not built as a decentral system, its design allows a future extension with such functionality.
 Such an extension would entail two parts: 1) a publicly accessible API for Rktik’s Nucleus backend and 2) a local client application that connects to this API.
-Using a local client makes a new usage pattern possible in which a private movement’s  internal data is only stored in encrypted form on the server.
+Using a local client makes a new usage pattern possible, in which a private movement’s  internal data is only stored in encrypted form on the server.
 Encrypted information about members’ activity would be distributed among them via the API.
-Only when members decide on a collective action would information be made available in unencrypted form on the rktik.com website.
+Information would only be made available in unencrypted form on the rktik.com website once members have decided on a collective action.
 In this section I will outline the components neccessary to build this extension based on the design implemented by Souma (see @Ahrend2015).

 **API for Rktik’s Nucleus module**

 An API is an interface between two separate pieces of software.
 JSON and HTTP REST APIs have emerged as defacto standards in web infrastructure (CITE).
-The API will serialise ORM models into JSON representations, which are encrypted, signed and wrapped in a second layer JSON representation.
+The API will serialise ORM models into JSON representations, which are encrypted, signed and wrapped in a second layer JSON representation for transfer.

 The API will be designed primarily for a client that is installed on a users computer, but it may also be used for third party services built on data published by Rktik.
-Usage scenarios might include clients for mobile devices or third-party websites that interact with Rktik.
+Usage scenarios include clients for mobile devices or third-party websites that interact with Rktik.

 **Local client application**

 An external client uses the aforementioned API to exchange data with Rktik’s server-based Nucleus backend and provides its own user interface on the user’s local machine.
-The implementation of this user interface may reuse most of the code from Rktik’s Glia web server to locally serve a version of the site via a loopback connection.
+The implementation of this user interface may reuse most of the code from Rktik’s Glia web server to locally serve a version of the site via a loopback connection ^[TODO: Footnote about loopback connections].
 Differences in implementation would be expected mostly from 1) code to access the API and 2) performance optimizations for personal computers.

-While such an implementation of an external client would not technically constitute peer to peer data transfer, as data is still transferred using a server, it would bring all of its advantages with it: End-to-end-encryption of data ensures, that the contained *information* is only available at the endpoints of communications when neccessary.
+While such an implementation of an external client would not technically constitute peer to peer data transfer, as data is still transferred using a server, it would bring all of its advantages with it: End-to-end-encryption of data ensures that the contained *information* is only available at the endpoints of communications.
 At the same time, the server-based infrastructure would 1) ensure that data is available, even when no local machines are online and 2) increase synchronization speeds significantly by profiting off the superior connection speeds available in data centers.

 [Number of users who clicked the frontpage graph visualization]: img/eval_click_graph.png
 [Number of users who created thoughts]: img/eval_create_thought.png